Hall algebra approach to Drinfeld's presentation of quantum loop algebras

-However, Schiffmann did not explicitly write down all Drinfeld's generators in terms of Hall algebra elements and check all the relations.
-Alternatively he use the Chevalley generators for some subalgebras isomorphic to $U_{v}(\widehat{\mathfrak{sl}}_{n})$ embedded into the Hall algebra.
-And the "composition subalgebra" $\mathbf{C}(\Coh(\mathbb{X}))$ is actually not generated directly by part of Drinfeld generators (We explain this in \ref{subsec Schiffmann's result}).
-Moreover, all the results mentioned above are in the half quantum loop algebra.
-So the Drinfeld's presentation for the whole quantum loop algebra is not completely understood yet.
+However, the problem was not completely solved in Schiffmann's work.
+Namely not all Drinfeld's generators and relations were explicitly found out in the corresponding Hall algebra.
+In fact the composition algebra $\mathbf{C}(\Coh(\mathbb{X}))$ is not generated by part of Drinfeld generators (some Chevalley generators are involved, see \ref{subsec Schiffmann's result} for details).
+Moreover, only the positive half $U_{v}(\hat{\mathfrak{n}})$ was linked to the Hall algebra.
+Thus Drinfeld's presentation for the whole quantum loop algebra has not been fully understood yet.

-In this paper we first make it explicit that a collection of elements in the Hall algebra $\mathbf{H}(\Coh\mathbb{X})$ satisfy part of Drinfeld's relations of quantum loop algebra.
-Then we extend this result to the whole quantum loop algebra.
-More precisely, we use the construction of double Hall algebra $\dh(\Coh\mathbb{X})$, which is the reduced Drinfeld double of the Hall algebra $\mathbf{H}(\Coh\mathbb{X})$ and show all Drinfeld's relations are satisfied for a certain collection of elements in $\dh(\Coh\mathbb{X})$ (Theorem \ref{thm main}).
-As a corollary of our main theorem and Schiffmann's theorem, we know that the double composition algebra $\mathbf{DC}(\Coh(\mathbb{X}))$ is isomorphic to the whole quantum loop algebra $U_{v}(\mathcal{L}\mathfrak{g})$, when $\mathbb{X}$ is of parabolic or elliptic type (Corollary \ref{cor isom}).